tingkelvin/tingkelvin.github.io/_posts/2021-11-24-Speical Examples in Big.md

 ---
 layout: post
 title: Some special example in Big O
-description: Some tricky question to test your understanding of big O.
+description: Some tricky questions to test your understanding of big O.

 ---
 Here are some tricky questions about big O.